milena-sosic/Area-Tree-Types/README.md

 ![XGB ROC](/images/xlb_roc.png)

-Our XGBoost model pays high attention to the 'unknown' marital status.
+Our XGBoost model pays high attention on the Soil Type + Elevation variables.
 This could be due to the fact that there are only 44 customers with 'unknown' marital status, hence to reduce bias, our xgb model assigns more weight to 'unknown' feature.

-XGBoost Accuracy: 0.9678972712680578
+XGBoost Accuracy: 0.8642745709828393

-XGBoost F1-Score (Micro): 0.9678972712680578
+XGBoost F1-Score (Micro): 0.8642745709828393

 Final XGBoost model is selected since it gives higher F1-score and accuracy.
-Performances can be evaluated with further tuning the reg_alpha value for the model.
+Performances can be evaluated with further tuning parameter values for the model.

 ## Model Deployment